Magnetme/browserify-json-bundle-diff/README.md

 - Add any module in `to` that is not equal to the same module in `from` to the `modules` hash
 - Add any module that is present in `from` but not in `to` to the `modules` hash with a value of `null`
 - Adds the `entry` from `to` if it is not equal to the `entry` from `from`.

+### merge([initialVersion], diffs)
+Merges several successive diffs together.
+This function can be used in 2 ways:

+- It can be called with a single array of successive diffs as it's only argument.
+- It can be called with an intial version as first argument and a function that returns successive diffs as the second argument.
+  This function should take a version as first argument and either return a diff with that version as base, or `false` when there are no more diffs available.